sigurdkampevold/media_mood/index.markdown

 </div>

 ## The Initial Investigations

-So, after looking at some examples of quotes and their respective compound and subjectivity scores, you might wonder how these scores are distributed within the part of Quotebank we are working with.
-Firstly, we could take a look at how the compound scores are distributed:
+So, after looking at some examples of quotes and their respective compound and subjectivity scores, you might wonder how these scores are distributed within Quotebank.
+Firstly, we take a look at how the compound scores are distributed:

 {% include_relative /_plots/comp_dist.html %}

-Not surprising, the distribution is heavily centered around at a compound score of $0.0$.
+Not surprisingly, the distribution is heavily centered around a compound score of $0.0$.
 As the compound score of _Vader_ is computed through averaging, this seems reasonable.
-However, we do see that the distribution seems to be more heavy on the positive values, maybe indicating that the quotations in the media are more positive than negative, although neutrality sweeps the board.
+However, we see that the distribution appears to be heavier on the positive values.
+This may indicate that the quotations in the media are more positive than negative, although neutrality sweeps the board.

 {% include_relative /_plots/sub_dist.html %}

-Over to the subjectivity, a score of $0.0$ is once again the most frequent one.
-This could maybe be more surprising, as quotations and citations often refer to the opinions of the speaker.
+Over to the subjectivity, a score of $0.0$ is once again the most frequent.
+This may be more surprising, as quotations and citations often refer to the speaker's opinions.
 However, it seems like _TextBlob_'s methods overwhelmingly often end up with a score of $0.0$.
-Initially, one might think that as _TextBlob_ doesn't capture the underlying context, it doesn't extract the subjectivity neither.
-Eventually, we do also mind that the remaining distribution is centered around $0.5$, but also having a clear upswing towards $1.0$.
+This is because _TextBlob_ only gives scores to words in the lexicon.
+There are many quotes with no words in the lexicon, thereby receiving a score of $0.0$.
+Initially, one might think that as _TextBlob_ doesn't capture the underlying context, it doesn't extract the subjectivity either.
+Finally, we note that the remaining distribution is centered around $0.5$ but also has a clear upswing towards $1.0$.

 <div
   class="page__hero--overlay"